 3D Point Cloud Labeling Service for LIDAR Annotation

 Cogito is one of the leading data annotation companies providing image annotation services to AI companies looking for the right training data sets for their machine learning models.
-Cogito works with the annotation team having an enriching experience working with point cloud data, 3D Object tracking with 2D mapping, semantic segmentation of point cloud data with applications in intelligent vehicles, and autonomous terrain mapping and navigation.
+Cogito works with the annotation team having an enriching experience of working with point cloud data, 3D Object tracking with 2D mapping, semantic segmentation of point cloud data with applications in intelligent vehicles, and autonomous terrain mapping and navigation.